aafigure/aafigure/README-MAINTAINER.txt

 ==========================

 This document contains notes for developers and packagers.
-End users probably want to read README.txt instead.
+End users probably want to read README.txt and the files in the documentation directory instead.

 What's in the branch